 The Group Policy addresses our commitments in relation to requests or demands with potentially serious impacts on freedom of expression in telecommunications (“unconventional requests”).
 A group instruction sets out practical steps regarding assessments and escalation whenever a local company receives a potentially serious request or demand.
 Guidance is provided in a form for assessments and escalation.

-We publish a Law Enforcement Disclosure Report which covers statistics on requests from the police and other authorities (‘transparency reporting’), links to national laws that provide governments with direct access to information about our customers and their communication without having to request information from Telia Company, as well as further information on ‘unconventional requests’.
+We publish periodically a Law Enforcement Disclosure Report which covers: statistics on requests from the police and other authorities (‘transparency reporting’); links to national laws that provide governments with direct access to information about our customers and their communication without having to request information from Telia Company; as well as further information on ‘unconventional requests’.

 More information, including 2016 outcome on the goals and law enforcement disclosure statistics, can be found in our Annual and Sustainability Report.